 During liver detoxification, many toxins are made more active and potentially more damaging.
 For example, if there is an inadequate supply of anti-oxidants, free radical damage to tissues can result.
 Furthermore, if the liver is under stress, it will be using up more nutrients, reducing its supplies needed to detoxify properly.
-And with reduced nutrients available this causes decreased ability to detoxify, as well as increased health problems, problems that will generate more toxins, require more nutrients, lead to increased health problems … another vicious cycle.
+And with reduced nutrients available this causes decreased ability to detoxify, as well as increased health problems that will generate more toxins and place the liver under more stress, which in turn leads to increased health problems … all in a vicious cycle.

 Fiber to the rescue!